wlcreate/Harlem-Bites/README_restaurant.md

 ### Resources

 ### Acknowledgements
-We want to thank :
+We want to thank:
 * Sylwia Vargas
+* Eric Kim
 * Annie Zheng
 * Isabel K. Lee
-* Eric Kim

-* And the Code Bender Cohort for their positivity
+* the Code Bender Cohort for their positivity